 Positioned at the inlet of the intake manifold, it produces a signal proportional to the absolute pressure value of intake and supercharged air.
 This information, together with the temperature data, must allow the matching of injection time and advance to the combustion air density, to enable the best possible thermodynamic efficiency and avoid noxious emissions and smoke.

 The pressure sensor is solid state with an amplifier electronic circuit compensated for thermal drift.

 Temperature is detected through a resistor with a negative temperature index.

-Pneumatic sealing ring is green.
+The green pneumatic sealing ring.